pranav-patil/analytics-services/README.md

 # Analytics Services

-Analytics services use the powerful libraries in Python such as Pandas and scikit-learn to analyze the data.
-The services are developed using the Django Rest Framework is widely used Rest API platform in Python.
+Analytics services provides analytical REST services and plotted Graphs for provided dataset.
+It uses powerful Python libraries such as [Pandas](https://pandas.pydata.org/) and [scikit-learn](https://scikit-learn.org/) to analyze the data.
+The services are developed using the [Django Rest Framework](https://www.django-rest-framework.org/) is widely used Rest API platform in Python.
 It also provides in-built authentication, serialization, ORM and web browsable API view.
 The project demonstrates data analysis and machine learning capabilities.

-[Django Framework](https://www.playframework.com/documentation/2.8.x/Home) is a lightweight, stateless and highly scalable web application framework with minimal resource consumption.
-Play is built on top of Akka and Akka HTTP which enables to develop lightning-fast applications.
-Although Play is based on MVC programming model, it also offers tools to create fully-featured REST APIs as well as plugins to support important features such as authorization, integration with databases.
-The Play Services demonstrates the capabilities of Play framework in developing REST services with [OAuth2 Security](https://github.com/nulab/play2-oauth2-provider), [Slick Database Framework](https://www.playframework.com/documentation/2.8.x/PlaySlick), [ReactiveMongo](http://reactivemongo.org/) and external [WebServices](https://www.playframework.com/documentation/2.8.x/ScalaWS).

 ### Setup PostgreSQL Server